syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfBusyIndicator/IsBusy.md

 # IsBusy

-The `IsBusy` property in the BusyIndicator control is used to determine whether an animation needs to be executed or not.
+The `IsBusy` property in the SFBusyIndicator control is used to determine whether an animation needs to be executed or not.

 {% highlight c# %}